 Years active2005–present

-In 2011, he released his debut single, "Tupac Back", featuring Rick Ross, from his label's compilation album Self Made Vol. 1.
-That same year he released another single from the album, "Ima Boss", also featuring Ross.
-The song was later remixed, featuring T.I., Birdman, Lil Wayne, DJ Khaled Swizz Beatz and Ross.
-The remix charted on the Billboard Hot 100 and peaked at #51.
-"Ima Boss" is so far Meek Mill's most successful song, peaking at #20 on the Hot R&B/Hip-Hop Songs chart.
+In 2011, he released his first single, "Tupac Back", along with Rick Ross, from his label's collaboration album Self Made Vol. 1.
+That same year he released another song from the album, "Ima Boss", also with Ross.
+Because of a remix to the song featuring T.I., Birdman, Lil Wayne, DJ Khaled, Ross, and Swizz Beatz, "Ima Boss" is so far Meek Mill's most successful song, peaking at #51 on the Billboard Hot 100, #20 on the Hot R&B/Hip-Hop Songs chart and at #1 on the Heatseekers Songs chart.

-In February 2012, MTV listed Meek Mill as the #7 hottest MC in their annual "Hottest MCs in the Game" list.[2]
+In February 2012, MTV announced Meek Mill as the #7 hottest MC in their annual "Hottest MCs in the Game" list.
+[2]

 Discography